Autopsy Report for Stockton Toddler Released Months Late

-STOCKTON — The long wait for a Stockton toddler’s autopsy has ended, but the concern about other possible delayed cases is growing.
+STOCKTON -- The long wait for a Stockton toddler's autopsy report has ended, but the concern about other possible delayed cases is growing.

 Two-year-old Jaxson Love died in July 2017.
-His step-mother Chalsey Maynard is accused of abusing the boy, throwing him up in the air and landing on his head, resulting in his death.
+His step-mother Chalsey Maynard is accused of abusing the boy, throwing him up in the air which caused him to land on his head, resulting in his death.

-Brittany Gonzales, Jaxson’s biological mother, thought the autopsy would be completed in February.
+Brittany Gonzales, Jaxson's biological mother, thought the autopsy report would be completed in February.
 All that added time, Gonzales says, caused unnecessary anguish.

 "My baby didn't deserve this," she said.
 "It's hard because it’s like I’m getting a little synopsis to what happened before everything happened because I didn’t have him in my care."

-The autopsy, which was completed two weeks ago, shows Jaxson died from blunt force trauma to the head and torso.
+The autopsy report, which was completed two weeks ago on May 13, shows Jaxson died from blunt force trauma to the head and torso.
 His death was ruled a homicide.

 “She said the reason why she did it is because she hated me but that is no reason to take it out on an innocent child," Gonzales said.

-Gonzales says she was told the autopsy would take as a long as six months.
+Gonzales says she was told the autopsy report would take as a long as six months.
 It took nine.

 The judge overseeing the case demanded answers from San Joaquin County Sheriff-Coroner Steve Moore.